 Declare a Constructive Eviction

 In many cases tenants will have a legal reason based on their landlord’s acts or failures to act to move out without any further payment of rent.
-If breaches by your landlord are pervasive and serve enough, you will be able to not just move out penalty-free but also sue your landlord for a constructive eviction.
+If breaches by your landlord are pervasive and severe enough, you will be able to not just move out penalty-free but also sue your landlord for a constructive eviction.

 Harassment: Entering your unit without notice, and physical or verbal threats are examples of landlord harassment.
 If harassment is continuous and severe enough, you may void your lease, move out, and not owe your landlord any further rent under the agreement.